lukas-krecan/ShedLock/README.md

 #### Example
 Let's say you have a task which you execute every 15 minutes and which usually takes few minutes to run.
 Moreover, you want to execute it at most once per 15 minutes.
-In such case, you can configure it like this
+In that case, you can configure it like this:

  ```java
 import net.javacrumbs.shedlock.core.SchedulerLock;